rahitsantra/rs1/README.md

 # rs1
-This is my first Git Repository
+This is my first Git Repository.
-Author - Rahit santra
+Author - Rahit Santra